The Fatal Love-Spot

 of Finn and Grainne on the Holy Hill.

-with the bulls in the arena,
+with the bulls in the arena

-in the champions' competitions
+and in champions' competitions,

 Grainne always saw them win;